 Following are some of the questions you should ask your doctor regarding pacifiers:

 - Will my baby get a pacifier from the hospital when they are born?

 - Is the plastic used to make the pacifier toxic?

 - Is it unkind to let the baby cry while weaning them from pacifiers?

 Absolutely not.
-In fact, it is a really bad idea to coat the pacifier with candy.
 Just think about it: You are giving your little one something covered in sugar and allowing them to suck on it for a long duration of time.
-This can lead to tooth decay which is something you certainly don't want.
-So, avoid coating it with anything and never force your child to use it when they don't want to.
+This can lead to tooth decay, which is something parents and babies certainly don't want or need.
+So avoid coating it with anything and never force your child to use it when they don't want to.

 When should children stop using a pacifier?

-According to both AADP and ADA, the use of pacifier must be actively discouraged in children as soon as they reach the age of 4 years.
+According to both AADP and ADA, the use of pacifier must be actively discouraged in children as soon as they reach the age of 4 years, if not sooner.

 How often should you replace a pacifier?